cfengine/documentation/overview/system-overview/design-center/design-center-write-sketch.markdown

 * Multiple entry points: The Design Center framework supports multiple entry points per sketch (to different bundles).
 This is not supported at the moment by sketchify, so you must add any additional entry points by hand.

+* Calls to standard library bundles and bodies need to be prefixed with `default:` so that they are correctly found when called from the sketch namespace.

 <hr>
 ### Example